11 Don’t-Miss Aquariums in the U.S.

 If you love beluga whales, check out The Arctic Coast exhibit, which allows visitors a close-up view of these beloved creatures as they swim with steady grace.
 For an unforgettable hands-on experience, don’t miss Sharks Touch Habitat, where you can touch non-threatening species of sharks as they glide past.

-The National Aquarium has a large jellyfish exhibit, plus touch pools and more (Photo: Mark Moody, National Aquarium)
+he National Aquarium has a large jellyfish exhibit, plus touch pools and more (Photo: National Aquarium)

 The National Aquarium is a must-see for families craving fun and a broader understanding of the ocean’s delicate balance.
 At the mesmerizing Jellies Invasion, you can watch nine species of these brainless invertebrates engage in movements that look like a choreographed ballet.